 Doordash had just introduced their Bicycle Mode on the Dasher app.
 This was as good a time as any to give it a try.

-You may have noticed the little button on the bottom of the map on Doordash lately.
-In my market you can now choose between Car, Bike and eBike.
-I saw this and thought it looked a lot like how Postmates lets you toggle between options.
+You may have noticed the little button on the bottom of the map on the Doordash delivery app.
+In my market, you can choose between Car, Bicycle, and e-Bike.

 So I loaded up the work truck (Surly Disc Trucker) onto the car's bike rack and headed downtown to give it a try.

 I'm a bit of a bike nut.
 I'm slow and out of shape but I still love my bike.
 I'd probably be even more out of shape without it.

 When I started doing delivery, I was a bit stoked about getting out on my bike from time to time.
 Making money while I'm out on my bike?
 That's a bonus.

 If you read my blog, you know I'm all about tracking my progress.
 Profit per hour is a big deal to me.
 But when I've delivered on my bike, I haven't usually worried about it.

 I told myself that it was just because I wanted to just enjoy it.
 The truth is, I wasn't really making that much.
 The alternative was to not take it too seriously.
 Just enjoy the ride.

 The thing is, options in my area weren't all that great for bikes.
 Until Doordash introduced bicycle mode, my only options were Uber Eats and Postmates.